Why Gentle Parenting Often Results in a Train Wreck

 Many parents worry that they are “rewarding” bad behaviour by sitting with their child or hugging them when they need to calm down.
 I assure you, you are not.

 Sorry, yes, you are.
 Ok, let’s first remember that not all feelings are of equal weight.
-While it’s completely right to hold your child if they’re hurt to help them calm down, it’s not a good idea to hold them to help them cope with the overwhelming need to want their playmate’s toy.
+While it’s completely appropriate to hold your child if they’re hurt to help them calm down, it’s not a good idea to hold them to help them cope with the overwhelming need to want their playmate’s toy.
 One is a feeling worth paying attention to; the other is not.
-If you give lots of attention to the latter, the child will attach weight to that ‘frustrated feeling” rather than letting that thought that they can’t have the toy they want when they want it naturally pass.
+If you give lots of attention to the latter, the child will attach weight to that “frustrated feeling” rather than letting the thought that they can’t have the toy they want naturally pass.
 That feeling of frustration then brings with it physical agitation and upset to the child’s body, and your child cries or screams in response.
-You then come running to the rescue.
+Then, you rush to their aid.
 Maybe you think that by running over and helping them cope with that feeling of frustration, they’ll handle it better the next time, but what really happens is that you have intervened and prevented that feeling from passing by getting your child attached to the very “thought” of being frustrated.

 Discussing feelings after the fact (i.e., when the thought has passed) is far more helpful, and that’s best accomplished when doing things together to give it the lighthearted approach needed.
-It’s wonderful to have a chat with your child as perhaps you lay the table together or fold the laundry.
-Talking through problems with your child while you attend to other tasks is a good way to take the seriousness out of it and place it in context with all the other myriad happenings of the day.
+It’s wonderful to chat with your child while you lay the table together or fold the laundry.
+Discussing issues with your child while doing other things is a good way to make it less serious and put it in context with the day’s events.

-Why gentle parenting often results in a train wreck: So about flexibility?
+Why gentle parenting often results in a train wreck: So what about flexibility?

 Flexibility: Gentle parenting acknowledges that every child and situation is unique and requires flexibility.
 The parent is open to adapting their approach based on the needs of the child and the situation.
 You’ll notice that the three Cs (connection, communication, and consistency) run through these practices.

-This really boils down to the idea that different children require different responses to meet their needs in differing environments and situations, i.e., understanding the child’s point of view and level of cognitive ability in how you react to them.
+This really boils down to the idea that different children require different responses to meet their needs in differing environments and situations, i.e., understanding the child’s perspective and level of cognitive ability in how you react to them.
 That’s the flexibility.
 Let’s take a look at this, but let me start by saying that I’m not talking about peripherals here.
-What colour and shape plate they get for dinner or whether or not you give your baby a soother one time but not another or whether they have three baths a week but not seven.
+What colour and shape plate they get for dinner, or whether or not you give your baby a soother one time but not another, or whether they have three baths a week but not seven.
 None of that is important.
 This is not what is meant by this kind of flexibility.

 Now a certain degree of flexibility is okay, and everyone can see its utility.
 There are going to be times you put your little one to bed early simply because they’ve just about fallen asleep in their soup and they’re obviously exhausted, but this is a situation where you, the adult, make a decision based on your knowledge of the situation and the needs of your child.
 But after reading a number of gentle parenting websites, I came up with these pieces of advice when it comes to flexibility.